BlueByteSystemsInc/PDMShell/src/runswmacro.md

 - `timeout`: Macro timeout in seconds (for both the macro to execute and for SOLIDWORKS to start too)
 - `version`: SOLIDWORKS year version.
 Example 2023.
 Default is latest.

+- `csv`: CSV file path used to report macro execution errors and success.
 ## What version of SOLIDWORKS will PDMShell use?
 PDMShell will use the latest SOLIDWORKS version installed on your system by checking the Windows Registry at:
 ```